 In the oldest part of the village, walking down the steps of Via San Giovanni, you will find the Arch of the Annunziata, which was one of the 3 gates of ancient Chiaramonte Gulfi that remained unscathed by the 1693 earthquake.
 Past the archway next to the steps of St. John’s is the Sicilian Parade Museum, which preserves period tools and antique embroidery.

 At the end of the steps on San Giovanni Street, you will find yourself in the highest part of the village, where you can admire the church of St. John the Baptist and the pine forest of Mount Arcibessi.
 The church was built in the 18th century on the site where the medieval castle destroyed by the earthquake once stood.
-It was built on a previous early Christian church, the remains of which are still visible near the main altar.
+It stands on the foundations of an earlier early Christian church, the remains of which are still visible near the high altar.
 Inside it houses an ancient statue of the Madonna of the sixteenth century.

 If you still have time you can also go and see the small Church of San Vito and take a relaxing walk in the municipal garden and admire the view.